 Treatment for Mucus in Stool during Pregnancy

-When you notice mucus in your stool during pregnancy, try to find its type as it will help you identify its cause.
-You will be able to tell if it is because of an infection, dehydration or something else.
+When you notice mucus in your stool during pregnancy, try to find its type, as it will help you identify its cause.
+You can tell if it is because of an infection, dehydration or something else.
 This problem can be treated with antibiotics, which your doctor can provide.
 Other than that, here is what you can do to treat this problem at home.

 - Change your prenatal vitamins.